 Targeting Your Email List

-Like Facebook, Twitter has an option to upload your eCommerce customer email list to Twitter to use as a custom audience.
+Like Facebook, Twitter has the option to upload your eCommerce customer email list to Twitter to use as a custom audience.

 Twitter will match those users with Twitter accounts.
 You’ll then be able to target those users with your ads, offers and promotions depending on your goals.